 - Provide primary palliative care.
 This may be done within regularly-scheduled care. - For Medicare recipients: The Annual Wellness Visit is billable at most annually per patient with HCPCS codes G0438 or G0439. - Explaining diagnoses, prognosis and talk about setting expectations. - Review the inclusions under specialty palliative care.
 Many of these can be provided within primary care or other specialty care including: - Initial Assessment.
 Assess and manage physical, functional, psychological, practical, and spiritual consequences of a serious illness. - Goals of care discussions. - Goals around hospitalizations or other in-patient stays. - Advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations.
-Use the following codes (which can be added to the Medicare Annual Wellness Visit).21 - CPT Code 99497 "Advance care planning including the explanation and discussion of advance directives such as standard forms (with completion of such forms, when performed), by the physician or other qualified health care professional; first 30 minutes, face-to-face with the patient, family member(s), and/or surrogate."

-- CPT Code 99498 "Advance care planning including the explanation and discussion of advance directives such as standard forms (with completion of such forms, when performed), by the physician or other qualified health care professional; each additional 30 minutes (List separately in addition to code for primary procedure)." - Assessment for cognitive impairment as outlined in the 2017 Bree Collaborative Alzheimer's Disease and Other Dementias Report and Recommendations. - Functional needs. - Symptom management. - Pharmacy management. - Caregiver support. - Behavioral health (e.g., depression, anxiety, suicidality, substance use disorder). - Other needs (e.g., spiritual, if possible). - Consider additional training in communication skills around palliative care, serious illness, and/or advance care planning. - Make sure that patients know how to contact their primary care provider and/or team with questions or urgent issues. - If patient needs become greater than can be managed within primary care, consider referral to specialty palliative care.
+Use the following codes (which can be added to the Medicare Annual Wellness Visit).21 - CPT Code 99497 "Advance care planning including the explanation and discussion of advance directives such as standard forms (with completion of such forms, when performed), by the physician or other qualified health care professional; first 30 minutes, face-to-face with the patient, family member(s), and/or surrogate." - CPT Code 99498 "Advance care planning including the explanation and discussion of advance directives such as standard forms (with completion of such forms, when performed), by the physician or other qualified health care professional; each additional 30 minutes (List separately in addition to code for primary procedure)." - Assessment for cognitive impairment as outlined in the 2017 Bree Collaborative Alzheimer's Disease and Other Dementias Report and Recommendations. - Functional needs. - Symptom management. - Pharmacy management. - Caregiver support. - Behavioral health (e.g., depression, anxiety, suicidality, substance use disorder). - Other needs (e.g., spiritual, if possible). - Make sure that patients know how to contact their primary care provider and/or team with questions or urgent issues. - If patient needs become greater than can be managed within primary care, consider referral to specialty palliative care.